SarthakV7/TableConvo_AI/README.md

 ## Contributing

-Contributions to improve TableTalk or extend its capabilities are welcome.
+Contributions to improve TableConvoAI or extend its capabilities are welcome.
 Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## License